Jakeler/ble-serial/README.md

                         Duration of the scan in seconds (default: 5.0) -d, --deep-scan       Try to connect to the devices and read out the service/characteristic UUIDs (default: False)
 ```
-On Bluetooth 2.0 there was a "serial port profile", with 4.0 BLE there is unfortunately no standardized mode anymore, every chip manufacturer chooses their own ID to implement the features there.
+On Bluetooth 2.0 there was a "serial port profile", with 4.0 BLE there is unfortunately no standardized mode anymore, every chip manufacturer chooses their own ID to implement the features.
 ```py
 '0000ff02-0000-1000-8000-00805f9b34fb', # LithiumBatteryPCB adapter
 '0000ffe1-0000-1000-8000-00805f9b34fb', # TI CC245x (HM-10, HM-11)